dvanosdall/576-Mid-Project/README.md

 - **Look into a way to upload actual images instead of having to use URL's of a location you uploaded the image too, this is the first version and needs improved upon:**

+- **Eventually use local storage to toggle informational alerts/messages so they don't show every time once you get a hang of the application:**

 - **API Inegration with Plant Identification API's (PlantNet etc):**